ullisun/RopiLawnMow/README.md

 The RoπLawnMow Project is based on a Raspberry Pi.
 The intention is to replace e.g. defect electronic of an existing LawnMower and use most of the components for further operation.
-A lot of information you will find in in the<br>
-https://www.diy-robot-lawn-mower.com/threads/roplawnmow.96/ Forum <br>
+A lot of information you will find in in the https://www.diy-robot-lawn-mower.com/threads/roplawnmow.96/ Forum <br>
 In order to achieve quick success, I use the PiMowBot IT SW http://pimowbot.tgd-consulting.de/ in this project. <br>
 The SW can be obtained from TGD-Consulting http://www.tgd-consulting.de/Impressum.html.<br> In this first step I will control the brushless motors.
 To do this, the characteristics of the motors must be found.
 This can be done either with study of a data sheet or by using the MotorCal.py script.
 This will be available soon.
 Are the motor parameters fixed, the first test drives can be done.
 For this I use the BLE Remote Control.
 The project is decribed here<br>https://github.com/TGD-Consulting/PiMowBot-RC<br>